 Ireland’s employment levels have recovered from an unemployment high of 15% at the end of 2011 to less than 6.4% today resulting in an emergence of skills shortages in certain areas, engineering being one such area.

 “Skills have become the global currency of the 21st century.
-Without proper investment in skills, people languish on the margins of society, technological progress does not translate into economic growth, and countries can no longer compete in an increasingly knowledge-based global society” - OECD Secretary-General Angel Gurría
+Without proper investment in skills, people languish on the margins of society, technological progress does not translate into economic growth, and countries can no longer compete in an increasingly knowledge-based global society”

-As per the Morgan McKinley monthly Employment Monitor the number of professional roles coming in are on the increase.
-According to figures nearly 90% of Irish businesses expect to recruit in 2017.
+As per the monthly Irish Employment Monitor the number of professional roles coming in are on the increase.
+According to figures, nearly 90% of Irish businesses expect to recruit in 2017.
 On the positive side this is great for the Irish economy and people.
 People are now starting to be more open to returning home from abroad thus bringing different skills and experiences with them.
 According to the CSO, figures show 21,100 Irish nationals moved back to live here in the 12 months to April 2016, up from 12,100 the previous year.

-All that said, we still have a serious skills shortage across a number of industries so what is happening to reduce this shortage.
+All that said we still have a serious skills shortage across a number of industries, so what is happening to reduce this shortage?
 According to the CAO this year the number of students seeking college places in engineering and technology has fallen this year despite high-profile attempts to tackle a skills crisis facing the sector.

-Companies are starting to work closely with Universities and IT’s to develop courses which are relevant to the areas where still are required, they then offer work experience to the graduates, this in turn keeps people in the country rather than moving abroad.
+Companies are starting to work closely with universities and ITs to develop courses which are relevant to the areas where still are required, they then offer work experience to the graduates, this in turn keeps people in the country rather than moving abroad.